 The first part is mentoring of no more than four local (Greater Glasgow) poets who have yet to have a first full collection published (not counting pamphlet publication) and are not currently receiving any support with their development, e.g. not enrolled on an MLitt programme or fee-paying course.
 This mentoring will be given by an experienced poet-tutor over the course of 12 months, roughly from September 2019 to September 2020, and will consist of 5 group tutorials and 2 sets of one-to-one sessions which will be free to the participants.
 At these tutorials there will be a discussion of pre-submitted work with a mix of peer and tutor feedback.
 This will encourage participants to develop not only their own writing style but their ability to critique others.
 Over the year the participants will develop a portfolio of poems.

 The second part will be the provision of a matching support fund to help the experienced poet/mentor to develop their own work during the same 12 month period.
 The poet will in turn share their work in progress with the group if they feel that would be useful for the group.

-The scheme has been set up to support Glasgow based writers and it is imagined that both mentors and apprentices will be recruited through the existing poetry networks, course programmes and writing networks across the city.
+The scheme has been set up to support Greater Glasgow-based writers and it is imagined that both mentors and apprentices will be recruited through the existing poetry networks, course programmes and writing networks across the city.

 A panel will review the applications and agree the appropriate decisions.
 They will also decide whether any interviews are necessary.
 The chosen tutor/mentor will be involved in the final decision on the apprentices for their group.